 In the second case, we can safely delay addressing the feature until we really need to.
 It might be somewhat more costly to design and implement later.
 For example, the system will have more functions and thus will probably be more complex.
-But we can invest the unspent effort in other, more profitable features.
+But we can invest the effort we have not spent on other, more profitable features.

-It's in this situation that the planning game brings a large benefit to customers: They can select stories to implement based on their business value, without having to be concerned about technical dependencies and future costs.
+It's in this situation the planning game brings large benefit to customers: they can select stories to implement based on their business value, without having to be concerned about technical dependencies and future costs.